RodrigoProcopio/RodrigoProcopio/README.md

 ## About Me
 - 👨‍💼 Currently working as a Requirements Analyst at [Exati Tecnologia](https://exati.com.br/).
 - 💻 Engaged in bridging the gap between clients and development teams.
-- 📚 Pursuing a Postgraduate degree in Software Engineering at PUC Rio.
+- 📚 Postgraduate degree in Software Engineering at PUC Rio.
 - 🔒 Possess solid experience in the electronic security and technology sector.
 - 🥋 Krav Maga instructor certified by the South American Krav Maga Federation.